-Figure 2 Extract from attached journal article - Plan Colombia Defence against the FARC-EP, offering context into a half-century of civil war illustrates the overlay of rural Colombian life with the location of its natural resources.
-During my years spent advising the Colombian Government and COLAR in its battles against the FARC and, to a lesser extent, the FLN, our focus was on winning the hearts and minds of the indigenous and mestizo peasant communities whose sons and daughters provided the labour and popular support that kept the revolutionary movement going.
-4 I found there to be a significant difference between our tasks to demobilise and dismantle the FARC-FP and the ELN.
+Figure 2 Extract from attached journal article - Plan Colombia Defence against the FARC-EP, offering context into a half-century of civil war and popular support that kept the revolutionary movement going.
+I found there to be a significant difference between our tasks to demobilise and dismantle the FARC-EP and the ELN.
 To be clear, the FARC and ELN revolutionary forces were (in varying degrees) against the European conceptualisation of life in Colombia.
 In opposition, the counter-revolutionary ideas of the right-wing paramilitaries involved the reinforcement of European, free-market, and Caucasian superiority.
 Between the beginning of my tour as a combat advisor in Colombia in early 2006 and the eventual peace treaty in June-August 2016 that formally disbanded the FARC-EP, our work resulted in the surrender or defection of tens of thousands of young men and women and their families from the ranks of the armed movement.
 After the Colombian parliament approved the peace agreement, the demobilised FARC families were resettled into newly built towns and farms as peaceful Colombians, while the FARC-EP transformed from a revolutionary army to a political party registered as COMUNES.
 Former leftist guerrilla members and leaders began running for public office after the peace accords and parliamentary approvals of reintegration of the demobilized guerrilla fighters.
-In 2022, a former guerrilla fighter Gustavo Petro, won the presidency of Colombia, with his running mate, Francia Marquez, is the first Afro-Colombian elected to the vice-presidency.
+In 2022, a former guerrilla fighter Gustavo Petro, won the presidency of Colombia, with his running mate, Francia Márquez, is the first Afro-Colombian elected to the vice-presidency.
 The evolution of Colombia's government from right-wing Euro-nationalist to multicultural, multi-ethnic, multi-lingual was decades long struggle.
-American
+American Army Special Forces personnel would spend nearly their entire careers working to build trust with their Colombian counterparts as a precondition to turn their search-and-destroy orientations to one of winning hearts and minds through social action programs at all levels of government.
+The Special Warfare Journal article attached to this research report is part of the historical record of countering the FARC-EP, ELN, M19, and other leftist insurgent groups under the United States' Plan Colombia over the last 30 years.
+The article illustrates the lengths to which Plan Colombia had to go to break the popular support for the FARC and related insurgencies and return Colombia's rural departments to popularly elected governance.
+The efforts of Plan Colombia were both heralded and derided by both sides of the conflict but is essential to understanding the ongoing violence in Colombia even after the demobilization of the FARC-EP and ELN as leftist armed social movements.
+The warnings of our work in Colombia to undermine the appeal of the armed leftist guerrilla movements presented in the earliest days of our efforts, with stiff resistance from senior police and military officials in the various departments.
+Then president Uribe and his successor, Manuel Santos, provided us support with numerous